miyagi-sensei/twgss/class2.md

 ## Reminder
 - Going forward, do all the coding for this class inside the First Project you created last time.
 You have sent me the invite link and I have access to it.
+- Demonstrate how to send the link to a file in your replit project
 - Learn how to manage the folders and organize your code and homework neatly.
 Here are the [common Linux commands](https://github.com/miyagi-sensei/miyagi-academy/blob/master/README.md#common-linux-commands).
 - Don't use the `Run` button in replit.
 Get used to compiling your code with `g++ code.cpp` and then run it with `./a.out`.
 That way you can have more files in the same project.